CiscoSE/Catalyst-Telemetry/README.md

     docker-compose build
    ```

-3. _[Optional]_ If you wish to add your own DNAC or SD-WAN instance, please edit the .env file.
+3. _[Optional]_ If you wish to add your own Catalyst Center or SD-WAN instance, please edit the .env file.

 4. Start all the containers in the background (-d).
 Grafana and InfluxDB will